ibm-cloud-docs/transit-gateway/helpful-tips.md

 * Classic infrastructure resources located in these [data centers](/docs/transit-gateway?topic=transit-gateway-tg-locations#szr-table) connect through a transit gateway to VPC resources.

-* When classic infrastructure is connected to a transit gateway, it also includes any "Classic Access VPCs" attached to the account, because the subnets for these VPCs are associated with the classic infrastructure VRF.
+* When classic infrastructure is connected to a transit gateway, it also includes any **Classic Access VPCs** attached to the account, because the subnets for these VPCs are associated with the classic infrastructure VRF.
 This is the only way to connect a transit gateway to a Classic Access VPC: by connecting the entire classic infrastructure to the transit gateway (instead of the specific Classic Access VPCs).

 * Classic connections residing in the same data center are unable to communicate with each other if they are in a different region than the transit gateway.